Sorry, there are no matching results

 This type of company often has a range of members involving a mix of individuals and organisations.
 The liability of this type of company is limited to a pre-determined guarantee of debts which the participants agree to cover.
 It is frequently used by charities as a trading arm.

 As the name suggests this type of company’s shares are traded publicly and can be seen on Stock Exchanges.
 Sometimes ‘plcs’ contain different types of shareholdings which come with different rights and entitlements as to income and capital distributed by the plc.

 A ‘plc’ is often used by private limited companies as they grow and provide a good platform for founders to sell their shares.
 They are a popular format for raising external funding for growth.

-Yes, that is quite common way of working in the contracting industry.
+Yes, that is quite common way of working in the contracting and other industries.

 A private limited company is probably best suited for what is known as an Owner Managed Business (OMB).